-- 5.2.15 The proposed development will help address long standing structural issues and will enable staff to deliver higher levels of care.
+6.1.18 The proposed development will help modernise the hospital facilities and will enable staff to deliver higher levels of care.
 This will lead to improved outcomes for patients, improved staff recruiting and retention of valuable staff members.
-Additionally, the proposals will allow people from Denbighshire and Conwy to receive care closer to home.
 The development site is situated in a highly accessible location in close proximity to an established and well served public transport route and is already served by adjoining hospital car parks.
-The development will deliver improved physical parking infrastructure at the hospital site (see Assessment Question Table 15). - 5.2.16 It is considered that the proposed development can also benefit business in the local community.
-The proposed inward investment and job creation will provide a stimulus to the
+The development will deliver improved physical parking infrastructure at the hospital site (see Assessment Question Table 15).

-- local economy, supporting local business and community facilities (see Assessment Question Table 8 and 15). - 5.2.17 Population projections indicate that Denbighshire's population is projected to increase by 2.7% (around 2,500 people) between 2014 and 2039.
+- 6.1.19 It is considered that the proposed development can also benefit business in the local community.
+The proposed inward investment will provide a stimulas to the local economy, supporting local business and community facilities (see Assessment Question Table 8 and 15). - 6.1.20 Population projections indicate that Denbighshire's population is projected to increase by 2.7% (around 2,500 people) between 2014 and 2039.
 Enhanced local services and facilities in accessible locations, within walking distance of frequently served public transport routes, will be of increasing importance to an older generation dependent on public transport.